queeksm/bootstrap-project/README.md

 ![Screenshot Image](img/logoRepo.png)

-This is a responsive web design based on TheNextWeb.
+This is a responsive web design based on Newsweek.

 ### Built With
 The project was developed using these tools and technologies.